muhammedishank/M-CART-Ecommerce/README.md

 - TWILIO_AUTH_TOKEN: This is the Twilio AuthToken (string).

+- NODE MAILER_email:This is the email id(string)

+- NODE MAILER-password : This is the password(String)

 - PORT: Specify the port Number

 After you've set these environmental variables in the .env file at the root of the project, and intsall node modules using  `npm install`